guyht/Glog/README.md

 # Configuration options
+Glog has recently switched to using [node-config](https://github.com/lorenwest/node-config).
+This new library makes handling different configuration for different environments a breze.
+To get you up and running, the following instructions are all you need, but if you would like to setup different configurations for different environments, take a peek at the node-config documentation.

-These options should be placed in glog_cofig.json and should be valid JSON
+These options should be placed in config/default.json (the default configuration file) and should be valid JSON

     blog_repository  - The url of the blog repository (e.g. git@github.com:guyht/Guido.git)
     author           - The default blog author (will be used if author is not specified in an individual post)